sushovanb02/AeroPal/README.md

 Final result: A fast, and dynamic website, which is built with motto, of simplifying airports for every single individual, so that they never miss their flight.

 Future Goal:- We plan on building the entire website from scratch, make it responsive and user friendly.
-We also intent to add multiple new features like more detailed maps using dynamic routing.
+We also intend to add multiple new features like more detailed maps using dynamic routing.
 A mobile-application could also be developed, to make it more accessible, speedy, compatible and customizable.